Sona Jobarteh: Film composer

 Sona Jobarteh made her debut as a film composer in 2009 when she was commissioned to create the soundtrack to a documentary film on Africa entitled Motherland.

 The score was an innovative exploration into the cinematic representation of a classical African sound world.
 While much of Jobarteh's score drew primarily on the West African griot tradition, she also had to reinvent it to accommodate for the demands of the visual realm.

 To create this film score, Jobarteh explored instruments in different ways to that of their traditional setting.
 She has used the kora as a bass instrument as well as tuning it to an "Arabic" scale.
 She has used the guitar to emulate the sound of an African lute, as well as being influenced by the West African griot style of playing.

 She invented a new instrument called the Nkoni for use in many of the compositions to capture a unique sound.
 This instrument is a cross between the kora and the Donso Ngoni, expanding the tonality and mood of the African musical sonic.
 Jobarteh's vocal style draws on the West African griot style, although there are aspects that also lean towards East African influences.

 Factored into the creation of a unique African aesthetic was Jobarteh's avoidance of two crucial paradigms; first, the reliance on the cinematic familiarity of western stringed instruments, and secondly the stereotypical predominance of drumming as a signature of African musical representation.

 Artistry

 She is English-born of African heritage, and strongly identifies with the latter.
-Spending significant time in both England and the Gambia, she blends different musical styles, from both the European and West African traditions.
+Spending significant time in both the UK and the Gambia, she blends different musical styles, from both the European and West African traditions.
 However, unlike her contemporaries, she explores and expands on traditional African roots rather than trying to fuse them with contemporary hip-hop and jazz.
 Instead, she looks to reinterpret traditional music.
 In addition to the kora, she also sings and plays the guitar.